CharlesAverill/ctpe/docs/CaseAnalysis/index.md

 ## [destruct](/ctpe/CaseAnalysis/destruct.html)
 `destruct` allows for case analysis on terms, including assumptions.
-It can be used to split assumptions with conjunctions, as well as existential assumptions.
+It can be used to split assumptions with conjunctions and disjunctions, as well as existential assumptions.
 The arguments of `destruct` are [patterns](/ctpe/glossary.html#pattern).

 ### Syntax